openebs/website/website/src/blogs/openebs-snapshots-using-kubectl.md

 ---
 title: OpenEBS Snapshots using Kubectl
 author: Prateek Pandey
 author_info: Contributor and Maintainer @OpenEBS.
 Software Developer at @mayadata_inc.
-Open source Enthusiast
+Open Source Enthusiast
 date: 14-12-2018
 tags: Clone, Kubernetes, Snapshot, Storage
 excerpt: Kubernetes has a very “pluggable” method for adding your own logic in the form of a controller using CustomResourceDefinition(CRD).